Navigating the Waves of Culture Shock: A Guide to Thriving Abroad

 1. Communication styles vary across cultures: They can cause misconceptions between business partners.
 Similarly, businesses from indirect countries are often frustrated with Western cultures.
 They use direct and assertive communication.

 2. Hierarchy and Authority: culture shock in business can occur due to the role of hierarchy and leaders is changing due to culture.
 Culture can affect decision-making and power distribution in the organization.
 In hierarchical cultures, like those in Asia, respecting authority and seniority is crucial to business.
-In egalitarian cultures, such as those in Scandinavian countries, people make decisions together.
+In egalitarian cultures, such as Scandinavian countries, people make decisions together.
 They do so by agreement, which is the norm.

 5. Business Etiquette and Protocol: Culture shock in business can occur due to problems caused by business culture, and poor communication.
 This happens during meetings, negotiations, and relationships.
 This is shown by culturally significant factors such as application and conduct.
 These are often differences.
 For example, in many cultures, like the Japanese, there are specific conduct patterns.
-They cover things like bowing, exchanging business cards, and seating at meetings.
+They cover things like bowing, exchanging business cards, and meeting seating.
 These customs can contrast with the Western practice of these things being informal and casual.

 Culture Shock Examples